hujhax/austin-improv-wiki/Holy 1960s Batman, Batman!.md

 After its mainstage performances, it had its run extended for two weeks, played two special Halloween shows, and headlined the Black Box Comedy Festival in Atlanta, all in 2011.

+On 2/28/13, [[Eric Heiberg]] and [[Curtis Luciani]] reprised their respective roles as Chief O'Hara and Commissioner Gordon for a *[[Free Fringe]]* format called "Waiting for Batman".
+In it, the two characters spent twenty minutes chatting and waiting for Batman to show up at the commissioner's office.

 ## Media
 * Photos:
 ** [http://www.facebook.com/media/set/?set=a.10150154016553510.295261.24535278509&type=3 Publicity photos for the mainstage run.]